staedlern/highdim_stats/_exercises_and_solutions.md

 Solution to the exercise.

 We calculate the RMSEs on the training data.
-RMSE on training tells you how good the model “fits” the data.
+RMSE on training data tells you how good the model “fits” the data.
 We cannot make any conclusion about the generalizability of the models based on RMSEs on training data.

 ``` r
 RMSE(data_train$y,predict(fit1,newdata=data_train))